probmods/webppl/docs/inference.rst

       .. describe:: rejuvKernel

-         The :js:func:`MCMC` kernel to use for rejuvenation.
+         The MCMC kernel to use for rejuvenation.
+See `Kernels`_.

          Default: ``'MH'``